AmpersandJS/ampersand-model/README.md

 ### url `model.url or model.url()`

 The relative url that the model should use to edit the resource on the server.
-By default, `url` is constructed by sniffing for the model's `urlRoot` or the model's collection's `url`, if present, then appending the `idAttribute` if the model has not yet been saved.
+By default, `url` is constructed by sniffing for the model's `urlRoot` or the model's collection `url`, if present, then appending the `idAttribute` if the model has not yet been saved.
 However, if the model does not follow normal REST endpoint conventions, you may overwrite it.
 In such a case, `url` may be absolute.

 ```js
 // overwrite `url()` example